Department of Computer Science (COS)

 How to Change your Prompt and Environment:

-First you need to determine what shell you are by default, this is done by issueing the command echo $0.
+First you need to determine what shell you are by default, this is done by issuing the command echo $0.
 You should get the response -tcsh, -bash, -sh, -ksh or -csh, depending on how your account is set up.
-After you've determined what shell you are using you need to edit the file, which is in your home directory, accoding to the chart below,
+After you've determined what shell you are using you need to edit the file, which is in your home directory, according to the chart below,

 If you run into any problems with your account, or mail, etc., explaining your problem and your problem will be solved by the administrator as soon as possible.